dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-your-subscription-with-lookout-mtp.md

 ---

 # Set up your subscription for  Lookout mobile threat protection
-To get your MTP tenant ready for the service, Lookout support (enterprisesupport@lookout.com) will need the following information about your Azure Active Directory (Azure AD).
+To get your subscription ready for the Lookout MTP service, Lookout support (enterprisesupport@lookout.com) will need the following information about your Azure Active Directory (Azure AD).

 * Azure AD Tenant ID
 * Azure AD Group Object ID for full Lookout MTP console access
-* Azure AD Group Object ID for restricted Lookout MTP console access (optional)
+* Azure AD Group Object ID for restricted Lookout MTP console access (optional) The following section describes step-by-step how you can get this information.

-## Before setting up mobile threat protection for you subscription
+## Getting the information about your Azure AD
 Log into the Azure AD management portal https://manage.windowsazure.com and select your subscription.

 ![screenshot of the Azure AD page showing the name of the tenant](../media/mtp/aad_tenant_name.png)